-- Use your browser to go to http://example.com/info.php, where example.com represents your web site’s domain name.
-The page displays a large amount of information about the PHP installation.
+- In a browser, navigate to http://example.com/info.php, where example.com is your website’s domain name.
+The page displays a lot of information about installing PHP.

-For security reasons, you should disable any calls to the phpinfo() function when web site development and testing is complete.
+For security reasons, you should disable any calls to the phpinfo() function when website development and testing are complete.

 For more information about the phpinfo() function, please visit http://www.php.net/manual/en/function.phpinfo.php.